 Don’t wait for schemes or internship adverts to appear online because they won’t – write a letter, make a phone call and go.

 See the list of links below to jump to a subject that interests you.
-It’s a smart idea to sample a little of each section though to give yourself a good overview of what you can do to get graduate work experience in journalism.
+Or you can sample a little of each section to give yourself a good overview of what you can do to get graduate work experience in journalism.

-Of course everyone wants to go to, say, the BBC or The Guardian, which makes these schemes insanely competitive.
+Of course everyone wants to go to organisations such as these, which makes their schemes insanely competitive.
 If you’re looking for alternatives to the major brand names, then it’s best that you read the sections below.

-This is probably the easiest option.
 There are still independently run local newspapers in the UK and speculative applications are the standard approach.
 Don’t wait for schemes or internship adverts to appear online because they won’t – write a letter, make a phone call and go.
+During the pandemic, ask about remote working opportunities; you won’t be able to experience a physical newsroom but you’ll still be producing your own content and getting a sense of how things are done day to day.

 From there you may move on to writing your own stories.
 Chances are many will be press releases which you will reshuffle and combine with information gleaned from telephone interviews and phone calls.
 This shouldn’t devalue the experience and you’ll get a few bylines at the end of the day to show future employers.

 Local radio stations now predominantly (but not entirely) mean BBC local radio.
-Competition is exceptionally stiff to get on one of the BBC schemes, with thousands of journalism grads vying for a position at one of them.
+Competition is likely to be stiff to get onto one of the BBC schemes.
 Applications can be found and made almost exclusively through the BBC’s centralised application system online.
-Even on the first application form, expect to find detailed questions on your knowledge of local radio shows, presenters, audiences and the catchment area in general.

-Work experience placements at magazines can be a softer way into the industry.
+Work experience placements at magazines or their online equivalents can be a softer way into the industry.
 While many will edge more towards office-based tasks (picture research, blogs, social media, comment and features) than news reporting, you will still get the opportunity to shadow the staff.
-If you're lucky they’ll have a lot more time to teach you the basic rights and wrongs of reporting and writing.
+If you’re lucky they’ll have a lot more time to teach you the basic rights and wrongs of reporting and writing.

 - Turn up on the first day with story ideas – even if the editors shoot them down, they will tell you why and you’ll learn.
 Don’t stop looking for stories while you’re there.